brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_cohesive.rst

 Here,
-:attr:`e1` is the smaller box-scaling factor, :attr:`e2` is the larger box-scaling factor, and :attr:`direction` specifies the direction of the scaling, and can be either ``0 ~ 6``, which correspond to the x, y, z, xy, yz, zx, and xyz directions, respectively.
+:attr:`e1` is the smaller box-scaling factor, :attr:`e2` is the larger box-scaling factor, and :attr:`direction` specifies the direction of the scaling, which can take values from 0 to 6, corresponding to the x, y, z, xy, yz, zx, and xyz directions, respectively.

 Examples